Brad Stine (tennis coach): Collegiate coaching (1985 - 1991)

-After three years as an assistant coach with the Fresno State Men's Tennis Team he was hired in 1985 as the head tennis coach at Fresno State University at the age of 26.
-He led Fresno State to their first-ever top 20 NCAA Division I national ranking.
-In 1990 and 1991 Brad Stine was awarded Big West Coaches of the year.
-Brad Stine resigned in 1991 when he took a full-time coaching position with Jim Courier.
+Upon graduation, Stine began working as an assistant coach for the men's tennis team at his alma mater, California State University, Fresno.
+After three years, Stine, then-26 years old, was elevated to the head tennis coach position.
+Stine led Fresno State to their first-ever top 20 NCAA Division I national ranking.
+In 1990 and 1991, Stine was named the Big West Coach of the Year.
+Stine resigned in 1991 when he took a full-time coaching position with Jim Courier.

 Junior coaching (1986 - 1991)

-Brad Stine started coaching with the USTA in 1986 as a member of the US junior national team along with Greg Patton.
-During that time the junior national team (Junior Davis Cup Team) included Jim Courier, Pete Sampras, Michael Chang, MaliVai Washington, Todd Martin, Jonathan Stark, Jared Palmer, David Wheaton, and Jeff Tarango, who all reached top 100 ATP ranking, and many other notable players.
-He worked with the USTA on a part-time basis until 1991 when he was hired on a full-time basis by Jim Courier.
+While serving as the head coach of the men's tennis team at Fresno State, Stine began coaching with the USTA in 1986.
+Stine specifically assisted with the training of the members of the US junior national team along with Greg Patton.
+During that time, Stine worked alongside several burgeoning talents on the junior national team (Junior Davis Cup Team), including Jim Courier, Pete Sampras, Michael Chang, MaliVai Washington, Todd Martin, Jonathan Stark, Jared Palmer, David Wheaton, and Jeff Tarango, all of whom reached top 100 ATP ranking Stine worked with the USTA on a part-time basis until 1991, when he was hired on a full-time basis by Jim Courier to serve as his head coach.